 Once you have the right customer service content, a good UI, and technological support, the next challenge is to ensure that your content offers value to customers and agents.
 To do so, your content must:

 - Be written concisely, and offer solutions quickly.

-- Include visual elements, such as step-by-step diagrams or infographics that your customers and agents can leverage.
+- Include visual elements like step-by-step diagrams or infographics that your customers and agents can leverage.

 4. Ensure easy-retrievability

-It’s easy to lose sight of the fact that your agents are just as dependent on your customer service content, as your consumers.
-So, the content should be easy to retrieve during phone calls, to ensure that customers can walk away with their solutions quickly.
-To enhance the customer service experience, you can also employ solutions like call centre agent scripting that buys the agent time to look for solutions, without keeping the customer on hold.
-Call centre agent scripting also guarantees polite conversation and empathy
+It’s easy to lose sight of the fact that your agents are just as dependent on your customer service content as your consumers.
+So, the content should be easy to retrieve during phone calls, ensuring that customers can quickly walk away with their solutions.

 1. What deployment do you prefer?

-Customer service software is available in many forms, so one of the primary factors to consider is whether you prefer on-site Software as a Service (SaaS) deployment or an open-source platform.
-The former allows you to store your data at your campus, while also enjoying ownership of the software.
-The latter, on the other hand, only requires you to log-in via your browser.
+Customer care software is available in many forms.
+One of the primary factors to consider is whether you prefer on-site Software as a Service (SaaS) deployment or an open-source platform.
+The former allows you to store your data at your campus while also enjoying software ownership.
+Conversely, the latter only requires you to log in via your browser.